nuri-engin/postgres-database-migration/README.md

 The `/testing-helpers` folder (within `/data-correction`) will include a test-case template to make easy adapation to provide test case for any other table.
 Also the required functions which will be used by test-cases will be placed into the folder.

+The `/install-scripts` folder is one the key resource within the structure.

+The install scripts aims to provide the seperation of concern for a better RESTORE approach.
+Here we divide script context into various main-topic (like views, functions, etc.).

+Thus, Database Administrator or any newbie to database structure person would adapt quickly.
+Meanwhile we will have more robust generation process during any database creation or migration process.

+The folder aim to be used only with `data-only` dump process!

 #### Database info
 - Target Server: PostgreSQL
 - Server Version: 10